amnis-dev/amnis-state-ws/README.md

 ## About

 Amnis State is a library of extensible data structures and logic for complex applications.
-Additionally, it contains authentication, authorization, processing, and storage methods for that data; simplifying important patterns in enterprise level JavaScript applications.
+It contains typings, validations, actions, reducers, authentication, authorization, processing, and persistent storage methods; simplifying important patterns in enterprise-level JavaScript applications.

-Amnis State is framework independent and can run in either a Browser or Node.js runtime - with or without a UI layer.
+Amnis State is framework independent.
+It can run within a Browser or Node.js runtime (with or without a UI layer).

 ## Installation